VirtoCommerce/vc-module-cart/README.md

 https://admin-demo.virtocommerce.com/docs/ui/index#/Shopping%2520cart%2520module

-The cart-module functionality can be extended and customized based on the specific business needs.
+The VirtoCommerce.Cart module functionality can be extended and customized based on the specific business needs.
 In order to extend the cart module functionality, use "Virto Commerce 2.x Cart and Order Module extension" template that can be accessed by following the link below:

 https://marketplace.visualstudio.com/items?itemName=Virto-Commerce.VirtoCommerceModuleTemplates